 When it gets cold in the year, after the leaves fall off the trees, the sheep come into the sheds.
 The wind makes the leaves come down and scatter all over the ground.
 I love to smell the leaves and the earth.
 Such wonderful smells!
 But I do not like the wind.
-The wind blows in my ears and makes it so that I cannot hear when The Boss is giving me instructions.
+The wind blows in my ears and makes it so that I cannot hear when Alpha-Dad is giving me instructions.
 And I must listen well.
 Because I am a Good Boy.

 The sheep eat grass.
 They love to eat grass... lots of it!
 Not for me… ugh!
 It tastes awful unless I have a pain in my tummy.
 Then it will sort me right out!
 I like the smell of the grass.
 And poop.
 Sometimes the sheep poop in the grass… who am I kidding?!
 The sheep ALWAYS poop in the grass.
 Paddocks where the sheep have just finished grazing have lots of dirty grass from the sheep’s poop… it is The Best!
 Sometimes if I have just had a bath I like to roll in it.
 That makes me smell AWESOME and also, let me tell you a secret: It makes me invisible… but we’ll talk about that another time.